Types of Bonds in India: Understanding Your Options Before You Invest

 Callable Bonds

-Callable bonds are defined as the category that gives the issuer the right to redeem the bonds before their maturity date.
+Callable bonds are defined as a category that gives the issuer the right to redeem the bonds before their maturity date.
 This feature offers the advantage of lower interest rates in the market.
 However, from an investor’s perspective, callable bonds do carry the risk of early redemption.

 Features of Bonds